CumaBolat/Snake-Game/README.md

 iii) For each apple you eat, your size increments by 1.

-iv) For each 5 apples you eat, the snake becomes faster.
+iv) For each 5 apples you eat, the snake gets faster.

 Game Screen: